Optimizing Data Augmentation Policy Through Random Unidimensional Search: Conclusion

 \section{Conclusion}

 In this work, we proposed Random Unidimensional Augmentation (RUA), an automated augmentation method providing several benefits relative to previous state-of-the-art algorithms.
 Our search space is one order of magnitude smaller than prior works, our transformations are more effective, and we leverage more efficient search algorithms.
 As a result of these improvements, RUA achieves equivalent results while requiring significantly less computation.
 We experimentally demonstrated RUAs strength on the same tasks used by previous works across various network architectures and datasets.
-Not only that, unlike previous methods, RUA does not rely on any problem-specific human expertise, making the method truly automated and thus fit for use in conjunction with larger autoML pipelines.
+Unlike previous methods, RUA does not rely on any problem-specific human expertise, making the method truly automated and thus fit for use in conjunction with larger autoML pipelines.
+We also showed that automated data augmentation need not necessarily produce realistic data samples to have a positive impact on a network's generalization performance.